 I’m sure the joke played as the author suggests.
 But a jury trial is typically not conducive to humor.
-I’ve seen many efforts at humor – including my own efforts that I thought at the time were good – fail miserably.
-This is particularly true in a shorter trial where the jury has not had an extended time to warm up to you and relax.
+I’ve seen many efforts at humor—including my own efforts that I thought at the time were good—fail miserably.
+This is true in a shorter trial where the jury has not had an extended time to warm up to you and relax.
 Chris Rock would have a hard time being funny in an opening statement.

-My advice: if you are not incredibly sure it is going to be funny, leave that club in your bag.
-Only an extremely funny person can get away with prepared humor during a jury trial.
-Not sure if you are extremely funny?
+My advice: if you are not sure it will be funny, leave that club in your bag.
+Only a funny person can get away with prepared humor during a jury trial.
+Not sure if you are funny?
 You are not.